 We wrote a guide for SAGE: REC/Starbased, based on the information shared up till that point.
 Most of it is still valid, but we’ve learned a great deal more since it was published.

 Of course, the most recent information from the team was that REC/Starbased would take a few more months to finalize.
 Instead of having us wait that long, the team is planning to launch the on-chain programs very soon and get gameplay going through a severely trimmed-down user interface.

 This guide contains all the information we have on SAGE Labs.

 SAGE Labs is everything that was promised for SAGE REC/Starbased, but with a temporary, 2D user interface that is more akin to OGame than it is to the screenshots shared for SAGE so far.

 To make their work simpler, the developers responsible for the on-chain programs and Starcomm had been developing a simplified user interface, to allow them to test the programs and the gameplay.
 It does not use WebGL and, therefore, won’t come with a full-blown Galaxy map.

 Since the announcement, the team has spent two weeks improving the user interface by introducing menus, pop-ups, and other visual elements that were originally created for Escape Velocity and Starbased.
 This means that interface will look a lot cleaner and is at least partially reminiscent of Escape Velocity.

 It will, however, consist of images, text, input elements, and pop-ups only.
 There is no interactive map, which means you can’t select your fleet on the map and send it somewhere.
 This will be done by selecting your fleet in a list and telling it where to go differently.

 SAGE Labs is fully on-chain on Solana mainnet.
 Future iterations of SAGE will use these same programs and a few more.

-To facilitate SAGE Labs/Starbased gameplay, the team created 5 new on-chain programs:
+To facilitate SAGE Labs/Starbased gameplay, the team created a good many new on-chain programs, including: